turingschool/front-end-curriculum/lessons/module-1/js-intro-to-event-listeners.md

 <img class="medium" src="./assets/images/dom-manipulation-1/codepen-heart-click.gif">

-To do this, we need to combine what we just learned about event listeners with what we learned about changing styles programmatically earlier [this week](https://frontend.turing.io/lessons/module-1/js-intro-to-the-dom.html).
+Note: We will get more practice with the following concept in Part 2 of Intro to the [DOM](https://frontend.turing.io/lessons/module-1/js-intro-to-the-dom.html).

 <section class="call-to-action">
 ### Pair Challenge

 We are putting a few pieces together now, so this may seem a bit more challenging.
-That's when it is especially important to pseudo-code, or write human-readable notes that give you a roadmap for the code you will later write.
+It will help if you pseudo-code, or write human-readable notes that give you a roadmap for the code you will later write.

 You will be building off of [this Codepen](https://codepen.io/hannahhudson/pen/NWbRZmQ) to create a single `div` that is gray.
 Then, when it is clicked, it turns pink!